FeatureBaseDB/featurebase/docs/configuration.md

 #### Gossip Seeds

 * Description: This specifies which internal host(s) should be used to initialize membership in the cluster.
-Typcially this can be the address of any available host in the cluster.
+Typically this can be the address of any available host in the cluster.
 For example, when starting a three-node cluster made up of `node0`, `node1`, and `node2`, the `gossip.seeds` for all three nodes can be configured to be the address of `node0`.
 Multiple seeds should be comma-separated in the flag and env forms.
 * Flag: `--gossip.seeds="localhost:11101"`
 * Env: `PILOSA_GOSSIP_SEEDS="localhost:11101"`
 * Config: